wokecorndog/LiquidityCompass/README.md

   - 🟨 **MEDIUM** (Avg ≥ 40 and < 80)
   - 🟥 **THIN** (Avg < 40)

-It displays this label on your chart, with optional debug output showing the raw bid/ask totals and average.
+It displays this label directly on your chart, with optional debug output showing the raw bid/ask totals and average.

 ---